apache/harmony-classlib/README.txt

 Building
 --------
-The simplest way to get started is to change directory into
-<EXTRACT_DIR> and then type "ant" to run Apache Ant against the
-default target of the build.xml file.
-Provided that both a C compiler and a Java compiler are available, Ant will proceed to compile all Java source beneath the <EXTRACT_DIR>/modules folders and all C source beneath the
+The simplest way to get started is to change directory into <EXTRACT_DIR> and then type "ant" to run Apache Ant against the default target of the build.xml file.
+Provided that the required compilers are available, Ant will proceed to compile all the class library source code .
-<EXTRACT_DIR>/native-src folders.

 Building Java
 -------------
-The class files output from the Java compilation will be assembled into a set of JAR files which reflect the proposed components of the class libraries (see http://wiki.apache.org/harmony/ClassLibrary for more information).
+The class files output from the Java compilation will be assembled into a set of JAR files which reflect the components of the class libraries (see http://wiki.apache.org/harmony/ClassLibrary for more information).
 Together with the required support files, these JAR files will then be laid out in the boot directory of the following directory tree structure ...